Krishna-Koyyalamudi/kk-wrangle/README.md

 ### Question Asked

-What is the number of times the speaker 1 has dialogue and speaker 2 has dialopgue.
+What is the number of times the speaker 1 has dialogue and speaker 2 has dialogue.
 Also determine the total count of both the dialogues

 ### Bash commands used :